 Note that for some components the required keywords [Component], [Manufacturer], [Package] and [Pin] are all that are needed to build the model.
 The [Pin] keyword is where the pins of the component are defined, and each of the buffer models created are mapped to specific pins.
-As described in the specification, there must be a buffer model (as called out by the [Model] keyword) for each pin which is not a power, ground or no-connect.
+As described in the specification, there must be a buffer model (as called out by the [Model] keyword) for each pin that is not a power, ground or no-connect.

 R_pkg, L_pkg and C_pkg are the overall (min and max) values of the package's resistance, inductance and capacitance.
-The numerically largest values of R, L and C are listed as the 'max' values, while the numerically smallest values of R, L and C are listed as the 'min' values.
+The numerically largest values of R, L and C are listed as the "max" values, while the numerically smallest values of R, L and C are listed as the "min" values.

-A subtlety of the IBIS specification for revision 4.0 and previous versions is that buffer pads are implicitly created through the [Pin] keyword.
-In other words, a one-to-one correspondence is assumed between component pins and die pads, though no explicit die pads are named.
+A subtlety of the IBIS specification for version 4.0 and previous versions is that buffers are instantiated through the [Pin] keyword.
+In other words, a one-to-one correspondence is assumed between component pins and buffers, though no explicit die pads are named.
 Package models are assumed to connect these two points.
 While convenient, this assumption effectively prohibits package definitions involving a single pin and multiple die pads, or a single die pad and multiple pins, under IBIS versions below 4.1.